London Buses route 26

 London Buses route 26 is a Transport for London contracted bus route in London, England.
-Running between Hackney Wick and Waterloo station, it is operated by Stagecoach London.
+Running between Hackney Wick and Victoria station, it is operated by Stagecoach London subsidiary East London.

 History

-On 18 July 1992, route 26 was introduced to replace the withdrawn section of route 6 between Hackney Wick and Aldwych, running between Hackney Wick and Waterloo station, from Bow garage using Leyland Titans.
+On 18 July 1992, route 26 was introduced to replace the withdrawn section of route 6 between Hackney Wick and Aldwych, running between Hackney Wick and Waterloo station from Bow garage using Leyland Titans.
+The Titans were replaced by a new fleet of 38 Alexander RL-bodied Volvo Olympians in late 1997.

 Upon being re-tendered, on 25 June 2011 the route passed to First London's Lea Interchange garage with Wright Eclipse Gemini 2 bodied Volvo B9TLs.

 On 22 June 2013, route 26 was included in the sale of First London's Lea Interchange garage to Tower Transit.
 When next tendered, it was awarded to CT Plus with the new contract commencing on 27 February 2016.
 It is operated out of Ash Grove garage.

 On 27 August 2022, route 26 was included in the sale of HCT Group's ‘red bus’ operations to Stagecoach London.